veraison/ratsd/README.md

 * Build RATSd using `make`

 ## (Optional) Regenerate ratsd core code from OpenAPI spec
-Regeneration of the code for ratsd requires various protobuf packages to be installed before.
+Regeneration of the code for ratsd requires the installation of various protobuf packages beforehand.
 Use the following commands to install them:
 ```bash
 make install-tools
 ```